 By the final stage of Alzheimer’s, the brain is seriously compromised and has taken a physical toll on the body.
 Individuals will not be able to care for themselves, communicate and even know their own family members.
 They will be totally depended on someone to care for all their needs.

 Not understanding memory loss can be frustrating for both the caregiver and the person with memory loss at any stage.
 St. John’s Community Care works with family caregivers and our employees to help each to better understand memory loss.
 This is accomplished through training, workshops, support groups and printed materials.
 The outcome of these educational endeavors improves one’s working knowledge of how to care for someone with memory loss and helps to create a less stressful working relationship between the caregiver and the one experiencing memory loss.

 If you or someone you know feels they are experiencing memory loss, consider contacting St. John’s Community Care.
-We can provide assistance and education on how to handle memory loss issues, direct you to appropriate support groups and/or work with you to get in-home to care to relieve caregiving duties and stress.
+We can provide assistance and education on how to handle memory loss issues, direct you to appropriate support groups and/or work with you to get to relieve caregiving duties and stress.

 You’re not alone when it comes to facing the journey of living with memory loss or caring for a loved one who has memory loss.
 Together, we can make a positive difference in the life of someone living with this devastating brain disease.